zkotti/cosmos-tour/guide.md

 ### <a name="the_blue_marble"></a> **The Blue Marble**
 ![The Blue Marble image](media/photos/astrophotography/The_Blue_Marble.jpg "The Blue Marble")

-**The Blue Marble** is an image of Earth taken on December 7, 1972, from a distance of about 29,000 kilometers (18,000 miles) from the planet's surface.
+**The Blue Marble** is an image of Earth taken on December 7, 1972, about 29,000 kilometers from the planet's surface.
 It was taken by the **crew of the Apollo 17 spacecraft** on its way to the Moon, and is one of the most reproduced images in history.

 It mainly shows the Earth from the Mediterranean Sea to Antarctica.
-This was the first time the Apollo trajectory made it possible to photograph the south polar ice cap, despite the Southern Hemisphere being heavily covered in clouds.
-In addition to the Arabian Peninsula and Madagascar, almost the entire coastline of Africa is clearly visible.
-The Asian mainland is on the horizon.The picture was curated by chromatic editing and cropping due to the height of geostationary satellites being insufficient.
+This was the first time the Apollo's path made it possible to photograph the south polar ice cap.
+In addition to the Arabian Peninsula and Madagascar, almost the entire coastline of Africa is  visible in the photograph.
+The Asian mainland is on the horizon.

-The photograph, taken on **December 7, 1972**, is one of the most widely distributed photographic images in existence.
+The photograph, taken on **December 7, 1972**, is one of the most famous and distributed photographs in existence.
 The astronauts had the Sun above them when they took the image.
-To the astronauts, the slightly gibbous Earth had the appearance and size of a glass marble, hence the name.
+To the astronauts, the Earth had the appearance and size of a glass marble, that's why the photograph was called The Blue Marble.

 Source: [Wikipedia](https://en.wikipedia.org/wiki/The_Blue_Marble)